analogdevicesinc/ai8x-synthesis/README.md

 ##### `output_map` (Optional)

 The global `output_map`, if specified, overrides the memory instances where the last layer outputs its results.
 If not specified, this will be either the `output_processors` specified for the last layer, or, if that key does not exist, default to the number of processors needed for the output channels, starting at 0.
+Please also see `output_processors`.

 Example:
 	`output_map: 0x0000000000000ff0`